-We have a challenge in this course.
-We are online and there is a big group!
-However, to succeed collectively we have to build an academic community.
+To succeed collectively we have to build an academic community.
 This means sharing with each other and being prepared to reach out to, talk to, and help, people we do not know in order to create "connections in a crowd."
-This is much harder with a bigger group of people and over Zoom but I also know it is essential to everyone's success so I hope you will help me do it.
+I know it is essential to everyone's success so I hope you will help me do it.
 Please bring your ideas to class...and share them.
 Please check in on your neighbour.
 Please speak up when it matters.